-- (1) Calculated as the aggregate value that would have been realized if the Options which vested during the year ended December 31, 2020 were exercised on the vesting date thereof.
-None of the Options granted which vested during the year ended December 31, 2020 were in-the-money at the time of vesting. - (2) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2020 that would have been realized if EPSP Shares had been sold on their vesting date during the year ended December 31, 2020. - (3) Terrence Lyons, Interim CEO effective June 23, 2020, also served as a director of the Corporation.
-Mr. Lyon's compensation in respect of the Corporation is fully disclosed in the Summary Compensation Table above dealing with compensation for the NEOs. - (4) Michael Staresinic, President and CFO, also served as a director of the Corporation.
+- (1) Calculated as the aggregate value that would have been realized if the Options which vested during the year ended December 31, 2021 were exercised on the vesting date thereof.
+None of the Options granted which vested during the year ended December 31, 2021 were in-the-money at the time of vesting. - (2) Summarizes the aggregate value of those share-based awards that vested during the year ended December 31, 2021 that would have been realized if Awards and EPSP had been sold on their vesting date during the year ended December 31, 2021.
+The DSUs are not eligible to be settled for Common Shares and will be settled for cash on exercise. - (3) Messrs Liu and Smith are not standing for election at the Meeting. - (4) Terrence Lyons relinquished the Interim CEO role on June 2, 2021 and remains as non-executive Chairman of the Corporation.
+Mr. Lyons' compensation in respect of the Corporation is fully disclosed in the Summary Compensation Table above dealing with compensation for the NEOs. - (5) Michael Staresinic, President and CEO, also served as a director of the Corporation.
 Mr. Staresinic's compensation in respect of the Corporation is fully disclosed in the Summary Compensation Table above dealing with compensation for the NEOs.
-Mr. Staresinic did not receive any additional compensation from the Corporation or any other entity for serving as a director of the Corporation. - (5) Mr. Andrew Stronach and Mr. Rick Rule did not stand for re-election on June 23, 2020 as a result of the termination of the MSA.
-Their services were provided by SCLP under the MSA.
-Messrs.
-Stronach and Rule received no compensation from the Corporation, SCLP or any other entity for serving as a director of the Corporation from January 1, 2020 to June 23, 2020.
+Mr. Staresinic did not receive any additional compensation from the Corporation or any other entity for serving as a director of the Corporation. - (6) Joe Phillips, former COO of MTV and the Corporation, also served as a director of the Corporation.
+Mr. Phillips' compensation in respect of the Corporation is fully disclosed in the Summary Compensation Table above dealing with compensation for the NEOs.
+Mr. Phillips did not receive any additional compensation from the Corporation or any other entity for serving as a director of the Corporation.